apehex/jekyll-theme-consulting/README.md

 # Consulting - Jekyll theme

-> A multilingual jekyll template for businesses.
+> A sober, hassle-free, jekyll template for businesses.

 You can preview the theme [here](https://moodule.github.io/jekyll-theme-consulting)

 ![Consulting Theme](assets/images/screenshot.jpg "Consulting Theme")

+# Features

+> *Multilingual*: easily manage pages, menu, url, dates, sitemap in several languages

+> *Customizable*: theme colors, menu, social items can be changed from a central config file

+> *GDPR ready*: bundled with a cookie consent plugin and a boilerplate privacy policy compliant with GDPR

+> *SEO ready*: sitemap, robots.txt and tags are automatically generated for the website

 # Installation